How is an evaluative academic essay structured?

-In Lesson 2 of this four-lesson course, we discussed three important steps in the planning process of an evaluative essay that students should follow if they wish to ensure they’ve approached their topic in an effective and academic way.
+In Chapter 2 of this four-chapter reader, we discussed three important steps in the planning process of an evaluative essay that students should follow if they wish to ensure they’ve approached their topic in an effective and academic way.
 By using source materials, taking notes and creating tables of the most salient evaluative criteria, you should now have a clear set of arguments both for and against your topic and have formed a stance that includes your opinions and judgements.
-You should now therefore be ready to begin writing, and so this lesson focuses on the common essay structure of an evaluative essay.
+You should now therefore be ready to begin writing, and so this chapter focuses on the common essay structure of an evaluative essay.
 Please note that there is not one way of writing such an essay.
 The following structure is, however, commonly accepted to be clear, logical and well organised.

 1. The Introduction

 As with all academic essays, the introduction is the first paragraph that the reader will come into contact with, and so it’s therefore necessary to provide the reader with all the information they’ll need to contextualise and prepare them for the essay.
 To demonstrate an effectively written introduction, let’s first look at an example background information that contextualises our question from Chapter 1: ‘Evaluate the Impacts of Global Warming’.